CMMC Readiness

 Who This Is For

-Contractors pursuing CMMC Level 2 certification
+Pursuing CMMC Level 2 certification

-You have a DoD contract or you are bidding on one that requires Level 2.
+You have a DoD contract or are bidding on one that requires Level 2.
 You need to know where your gaps are and get a plan in place.

 You submitted an SPRS score at some point.
-You want to know if it would actually survive scrutiny and what to do about the gaps before someone asks.
+You want to know if it would survive scrutiny and what to do about the gaps before someone asks.

-Companies getting CMMC added to existing contracts
+Companies getting CMMC added to an existing contract

 Know where you stand before your C3PAO does